pre-development and acquisition financing: overview

 What is pre-development and acquisition financing?

-Pre-development and acquisition financing is essential for paying the many expenses of developing housing that occur before breaking ground.
-Obtaining financing for these expenses can be difficult -- especially for small non-profits.
-Accordingly, a number of state and local governments have developed loan programs to cover these costs, thereby facilitating and expanding development activity for affordable homes.
+Pre-development and acquisition financing is essential for paying the many housing development expenses that are incurred before breaking ground.
+Obtaining financing for these expenses is difficult in good economic times -- especially for small non-profits.
+Challenging economic times, of course, make it even more so.
+A number of state and local governments have developed loan programs to cover these costs, thereby facilitating and expanding development activity for affordable homes.
+Some of these programs have been curtailed in the economic downturn, but many remain.

 Pre-development expenses include a variety of costs related to determining the feasibility of a particular project, such as the costs of preliminary financial applications, legal fees, architectural fees, and engineering fees.
+These costs are sometimes referred to as soft costs.
 Acquisition expenses refer to any costs associated with obtaining control of the site.

 Since these costs are incurred before construction begins, traditional lenders often consider pre-development and acquisition loans to be high-risk and set the interest rates at levels that make it infeasible for smaller organizations to get projects off the ground.
 Many states and some local lending programs provide low-cost financing for pre-development and acquisition expenses to help increase the availability of affordable homes.